illusMC/IEconomy/README.md

 # IEconomy
-A economy plugin for Bukkit server.
+An economy plugin for Bukkit server.